LeeXuanHua/TwitterScraper/README.md

 ## Research
 ### Web Servers vs Web Frameworks
+- Web Servers:
-- Web Servers decouples the server implementation from the application framework.
-This allows for an ecosystem of interoperating webservers and application frameworks.
+    - Decouples the server implementation from the application framework.
+This allows for an ecosystem of interoperating webservers and application frameworks
+    - Pays attention to connection and resource management to provide a robust server implementation
+    - Ensures graceful behavior to either server or client errors, and resilience to poor client behavior or denial of service attacks
+    - E.g. HTTP Headers, Flow Control, Request and Response bodies, Timeouts, Resource Limits, Server Errors, Graceful Process Shutdown, HTTP Pipelining
 - Comparison of different frameworks & servers: https://fastapi.tiangolo.com/alternatives/
     - Starlette is used for Python async server (ASGI standards)
         - FastAPI is "Starlette on steroids" for web framework and uses Uvicorn / Gunicorn for server